david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

 \end{figure}

 - **Complex food webs**
+  - Simulations provide theory informed heuristics that can be used to infer species sensitivity to and amplification of disturbances
   - Method: Topological and realised sensitivity and amplification scores; expert opinion on effects of drivers on mortality, physiology and behaviour.
   - Empirical food web: Northern Gulf of St. Lawrence, prior to the groundfish stock collapse in the 1990s
   - Topological vs realised scores